-Jing Sun, Ph.D., lead author and senior lecturer at the Griffith Health Institute and School of Medicine, Griffith University, Gold Coast, Queensland, Australia states: “The small collection of studies we looked at suggest regular consumption of probiotics can be part of a healthy lifestyle to help reduce high blood pressure, as well as maintain healthy blood pressure levels.
+Jing Sun, Ph.D., lead author and senior lecturer at the Griffith Health Institute and School of Medicine, Griffith University, Gold Coast, Queensland, Australia, states: “The small collection of studies we looked at suggest regular consumption of probiotics can be part of a healthy lifestyle to help reduce high blood pressure, as well as maintain healthy blood pressure levels.
 This includes probiotics in yogurt, fermented and sour milk and cheese, and probiotic supplements.”

-Probiotics Improves Blood Pressure: What are Probiotics?
+Probiotics Improve Blood Pressure: What Are Probiotics?

-Probiotics Improves Blood Pressure: What Researchers Found
+Probiotics Improve Blood Pressure: What Researchers Found

 Researchers found the following results of nine high-quality studies which examined blood pressure and probiotics consumption in 543 adults with normal and elevated blood pressure:

-- Probiotic consumption lowered systolic blood pressure (the top number) by an average 3.56 millimeters of mercury (mm Hg) and diastolic blood pressure (the lower number) by an average 2.38 mm Hg, compared to adults who didn’t consume probiotics.
+- Probiotic consumption lowered systolic blood pressure (the top number) by an average of 3.56 millimeters of mercury (mm Hg) and diastolic blood pressure (the lower number) by an average of 2.38 mm Hg, compared to adults who didn’t consume probiotics.

 - Consuming probiotics for less than eight weeks didn’t lower systolic or diastolic blood pressure.

 - Probiotic consumption with a daily bacteria volume of 109-10 12 colony-forming units (CFU) may improve blood pressure.
 Consumption with less than 109 CFU didn’t lower blood pressure.
-CFU is the amount of bacteria or the dose of probiotics in a product.
+CFU is the number of bacteria or the dose of probiotics in a product.